schoi-habana/trl/docs/source/reducing_memory_usage.md

     <img src="https://huggingface.co/datasets/trl-lib/documentation-images/resolve/main/packing_2.png" alt="Packing" width="600"/>
 </div>

 Packing reduces padding by merging several sequences in one row when possible.
 We use an advanced method to be near-optimal in the way we pack the dataset.
-To enable packing, use `packing=True` and in the [`SFTConfig`].
+Packing is enabled by default, to disable it, use `packing=False` and in the [`SFTConfig`].

 <Tip>

 In TRL 0.18 and earlier, packing used a more aggressive method that reduced padding to almost nothing, but had the downside of breaking sequence continuity for a large fraction of the dataset.
-To revert to this strategy, use `packing_strategy="wrapped"` in `SFTConfig`.
+To revert to this strategy, use `packing_strategy="wrapped"` in [`SFTConfig`].

 </Tip>